Q: What is AWS Private 5G?

 Q. Are there restrictions on the number of sites or radio units that I can deploy with AWS Private 5G?

-The current release of AWS Private 5G supports only an order of 1 small-cell radio unit and up-to 100 SIMs per network site.
+The current release of AWS Private 5G supports up to 8 small-cell radio units per network site and up-to 100 SIMs per radio unit.
 Support for additional small-cell radio units and a higher number of SIMs is coming soon.
 Like every AWS service, AWS Private 5G has service limits.
 To learn more, see the AWS service quota.

 Q. Can AWS Private 5G be used with third-party LTE/5G network core or third-party small-cell radio units?